-(b) Keep a book of minutes of all meetings of the directors and members, recording therein the time and place of holding, whether regular or special, and, if special, how authorized, notice thereof given, the names of those present at the meetings of directors, the number of members present or represented at general membership meetings, and the proceedings thereof.
+(b) Maintain minutes of all meetings of the directors and members, recording therein the time and place of holding, whether regular or special, and, if special, how authorized, notice thereof given, the names of those present at the meetings of directors, the number of members present or represented at general membership meetings, and the proceedings thereof.

 (c) See that all notices are duly given in accordance with the provisions of these By-laws or as required by law.

 (d) Be custodian of the records and of the seal of the corporation and ensure that the seal is affixed to all duly executed documents, the execution of which on behalf of the corporation under its seal is authorized by law or by these By-laws.

 (e) Keep corporation membership records containing the name and address of each member, and, in case where membership has been terminated, shall record such fact in the records together with the date on which membership ceased.

 (f) Exhibit at all reasonable times to any director of the corporation, or to his agent or attorney, on request therefore, the By-laws, the membership records, and the minutes of the proceedings of the directors and of the members of the corporation.